merenlab/merenlab.org/_posts/anvio/2020-07-12-interacdome.md

 ```

 To write the parser I made extensive use of the detailed output description in the [HMMER user
-guide](http://eddylab.org/software/hmmer/Userguide.pdf) (search for "**Step 2: search the sequence
+guide](http://eddylab.org/software/hmmer/Userguide.pdf) (search for "*Step 2: search the sequence
-database with hmmsearch**") for the relevant section.
+database with hmmsearch*") for the relevant section.
 I won't reiterate the meaning of each line, so
 check the guide if you're keen.
 The most important thing to note is that this more verbose output
-contains the same tabular information as the first output (albeit in more scattered fashion), and
+contains the **sam** tabular information as the first output (albeit in more scattered fashion), and
-there are alignments of the user gene to the HMM profile hits.
+additionally has alignments of the HMM profile to the query gene.

 Consider this section of the output: